 Contact Us

-Case manager Eileen Butcher discusses a public health funeral case where the estate turned out to be much larger than expected
+Regional Head Eileen Lavelle discusses a public health funeral case where the estate turned out to be much larger than expected

 Gerald Howell had died intestate with no known relatives.
 As with many local authority cases, we had no idea of the size of his estate, all we knew was that he lived in social housing, so it was likely to be small or non-existent.